forcepusher/com.bananaparty.arch/README.md

 # com.bananaparty.registry

 Unity package.
-Replacement for Singletons, DI Containers, and EventBus.
+Tiny and robust replacement for Singletons, DI Containers, and EventBus.
 This package is essentially about using ScriptableObject as a runtime reference container.
+Embraces Unity's architecture instead of replacing it.
+Fighting the engine always backfires.

 Make sure you have standalone [Git](https://git-scm.com/downloads) installed first.
 Reboot after installation.
 In Unity, open "Window" -> "Package Manager".